 - How To Shorten Zippers - Cute!

 It's no secret to any sewing enthusiasts who regularly use batting and fusible felt in their sewing projects: those batting scraps accumulate quickly!
 Just as fabric scraps do.
 But while I had tons of use for my fabric scraps, that was not the case with the small pieces of fusible felt.
 Now, this has changed!
+I decided to join them, piece the leftover scraps together, so they become useful in my scrap-sewing projects.
+You can too, it's easy!
+Just follow this quick how-to and learn how to join batting scraps.

 How To Join Batting Scraps